-Based out of Charleston, South Carolina, the Charleston Naval Shipyard made many military contributions, including over 25,000 civilian workers during World War II alone.
-The ships, however, were constructed with asbestos, leaving many workers with life-threatening diseases.
+The Charleston Naval Shipyard made many military contributions and employed over 25,000 civilian workers during World War II alone.
+The ships, however, were constructed with asbestos, leaving some workers and Navy veterans with life-threatening diseases.

-Charleston Naval Shipyard had a booming business for many years.
+Charleston Naval Shipyard did a booming business for many years.
 For decades, the shipyard built vessels for the U.S. Navy.
-World War II was the shipyard’s most productive time period.
-When the war finished, the shipyard focused its efforts on overhauling submarines.
+It employed civilian workers and exposed many to asbestos, which was used heavily in shipbuilding for decades.

-As a shipbuilding operation, the shipyard created destroyers, cruisers, attack submarines, FBM submarines, submarine tenders, and several cruisers.
+As a shipbuilding operation during this time, the shipyard created destroyers, cruisers, attack submarines, FBM submarines, submarine tenders, and several cruisers.
+It also became an important location for testing nuclear submarines and weapons systems.

 Asbestos was once a huge part of the shipbuilding and repair business.
 Almost all shipyards once relied on asbestos because of its extreme resistance to heat and fire, affordability, and ease of use.